Not Accepting Guests

 I used to host a lot (once or twice a month) in college, but for the last year or so I haven't had much space so have only hosted emergency requests.
 Now I'm traveling again, so won't be hosting again for a while!

-I write a blog about language and travel (http://globalect.wordpress.com) and I'm really interested in all things language, but especially minority or endangered languages, which I try to learn about while passing through the regions they're spoken in.
+I'm really interested in (obsessed with?) all things language, but especially minority or endangered languages, which I try to learn about while passing through the regions they're spoken in.
 In fact I'll probably ask you lots of weird interview-style questions about the languages you speak and which language you think in and stuff like that.

 I also like outdoorsy and adventurey stuff, camping, reading a good book, playing tennis, and yoga.
 I used to work at an NGO and am super interested in international development, global poverty, and education.
 Also I'm secretly (not so secretly) a pretty big partyboy.